wp-plugins/youtube-channel/readme.txt

 2. YouTube Channel customized widget settings
 3. YouTube Channel in WP Customizer and Dynamic Wall layout
 4. How to add YouTube Data API Key to YouTube Channel
+5. TinyMCE form to easy configure YouTube Channel shortcode for content